pytest-dev/pytest-cloud/README.rst

     Optional process count limit for `rsync` processes.
 By default there's no limit so rsyncing will be in parallel for all test nodes.

+* `--cloud-rsync-cipher`
+    Optional ssh cipher selection for `rsync` processes. aes128-gcm@openssh.com by default.
+    Default cipher is chosen to have the least possible network overhead.
+Network overhead is system, compilation and CPU architecture dependent, however chosen cipher is showing good results in majority of use cases.

 Ini file options
 ----------------